Pristine Caribbean Beach © therealaxalady

-For those that stuck behind, a new tourism industry is rebuilding and visitors are now eager to take tours of the active volcano.
-An ominous dome over the volcano's crater rebuilds and periodically collapses sending great plumes of ash into the air.
-Much of the island is within the 'volcanic exclusion zone' where islanders have determined it is unsafe to visit.
-This includes the old capital of Plymouth which is only viewable from afar.
-However the volcano has given tourists a great twist on typical tropical beach activities.
-Divers can see unique coral formations that have grown healthier from the volcano's substrates.
-Sun lovers can relax on soft volcanic sand at a number of beaches.
-Even nature walks have lush vegetation from the fertilized soil.
+For those that stayed, a new tourism industry is rebuilding and visitors are now eager to take tours of the active volcano where an ominous dome over the volcano's crater rebuilds and periodically collapses sending great plumes of ash into the air.
+Much of the island is within the 'volcanic exclusion zone' which was previously inaccessible; however, Montserrat tourism now conducts guided tours into the ashen wasteland in the south.

-The country often refers to itself as the Emerald Isle, denoting links to its Irish settlers escaping religious oppression.
-The Caribbean is an unlikely place to celebrate St. Patrick's Day but the national holiday highlights the island's charm.
+The country often refers to itself as the Emerald Isle, an homage to its Irish settlers escaping religious oppression.
+The Caribbean is an unlikely place to celebrate St. Patrick's Day, but the national holiday highlights Monserrat's unique charm.
 Unlike Columbus, who sailed right past the islands, visitors to the Caribbean should make this a place to explore.
-Flights from Antigua and St. Maarten arrive daily.
+Flights from Antigua and some surrounding islands arrive daily.

 Become our Montserrat Travel Expert